Encyclopedia … the photonics community’s trusted resource!

 In addition, well defined and regularly applied service procedures can be important.
 For those, typically used spare parts must be kept readily available.

 Further, a manufacturer may use special techniques for monitoring lasers during their use.
-One may use direct data transmission from lasers to the manufacturer such that the latter can recognize problems early on, for example in order to replace critical parts before they fail, or to initiate cleaning or realignment procedures.
+One may use direct data transmission from lasers to the manufacturer such that the latter can recognize problems early on, for example to replace critical parts before they fail, or to initiate cleaning or realignment procedures.

 Another aspect is that possibly needed replacement parts should be quickly available from stock.
 Otherwise, substantial downtimes of the laser system may result, which can in practice be highly expensive.